A Predictive Non-Holomorphic Modular $A_4$ Linear Seesaw Framework Testable at DUNE: Results

 \section{Results}

-In this section, we identify the allowed region of our model parameter space consistent with neutrino oscillation data at the 3$\sigma$ level, see Tab.~\ref{table:data_nufit}.
-Recall that in our setup, we have 5 free parameters and the modulus $\tau$.
+In this section, we identify the allowed region of our model parameters consistent with neutrino oscillation data at the 3$\sigma$ level, see Tab.~\ref{table:data_nufit}.
+Recall that in our setup, we have five free parameters along with the modulus $\tau$.
 In our scan, $\tau$ is varied within the fundamental domain defined by

 while the ratio of the free parameters are taken to be in the range

 For fitting the neutrino oscillation observables and we make use of a package Flavorpy \cite{FlavorPy}.